The Human Milk Bank is running low on milk stocks.

-The aim is to support mothers who are wishing to breastfeed by providing pasteurised donor milk in the first week after birth until their supply establishes.
-The milk bank also provides pasteurised donor milk for those babies who are at risk of necrotising enterocolitis (NEC).
-We are indebted to mothers who have a surplus supply of breast milk in their freezers or wish to donate going forward.
+The aim is to support parents who plan to breastfeed by providing pasteurised donor milk until their milk production establishes.
+The milk bank also provides support with pasteurised donor milk for those babies who are critically unwell or those very premature babies at risk of developing necrotising enterocolitis (NEC), which is a life-threatening condition.

-The benefits of pasteurised donor milk are that the human milk, which is pasteurised for use, contains over 200 components that are useful for growth and health for an infant.
-It assists the baby to build a healthy immune system and also acts as protection from infections.
+The benefits of pasteurised donor milk are that the human milk, which is pasteurised for use, contains more than 200 components that are useful for growth and health for a baby.
+Pasteurised donor milk is recommended as the next best option to mother own milk.
+It assists the baby to build a healthy immune system and also acts as protection against infections.
 It contains easily digestible proteins, reduces the risk of bowel problems in preterm infants and contributes to nervous system and brain growth.

 Feeding a baby with another woman's breast milk has occurred since time immemorial.
 In some cases it was merely a matter of convenience when mothers, particularly wealthy ones, did not want to suffer what they perceived as the 'indignity of breastfeeding', so wet nurses were employed and this became a thriving industry in some countries.
 Wet nurses provided milk for healthy babies who were able to actively suckle at the breast, but sick, small premature babies, who were unable to latch and breastfeed, were unable to benefit from being given to a wet nurse for nourishment.[1]

-With increasing knowledge of the unique composition of breast milk and the detrimental health effects of formula milk, the interest in milk bank development has re-emerged globally.
-The protective components of breast milk such as the immunoglobulins IgA and SIgA, the anti-bacterial/anti-infective proteins lactoferrin and lysozyme, and the many oligosaccharides that provide bioactive factors, prebiotic, immunomodulatory & antimicrobial effects, have helped reduce necrotising enterocolits (NEC) and late onset sepsis rates in NICU babies.
+With increasing knowledge of the unique composition of breast milk and the health impact of infant formula, the interest in milk bank development re-emerged globally.
+The protective components of breast milk such as the immunoglobulins IgA and SIgA, the anti-bacterial/anti-infective proteins lactoferrin and lysozyme, and the many oligosaccharides that provide bioactive factors, prebiotic, immunomodulatory & antimicrobial effects, have helped reduce necrotising enterocolitis (NEC) and late onset sepsis rates in premature and unwell babies admitted to the NICU.

 [1] American Academy of Paediatrics.
 (2012).
 A policy statement: Breastfeeding and the use of human milk.
 Paediatrics, doi: 10.1542/peds.2011-3552. (update on the 2005 statement)

-The Sterifeed Pasteuriser holds up to eight litres of milk.
-Microscopy samples of milk are taken pre and post-pasteurisation from every batch and the milk is held in a ‘quarantine’ status until results are verified after forty-eight hours.
-A paper tracking and tracing inventory allows the milk to be tracked from donor to recipient.
+The Sterifeed S90/USB Pasteuriser holds up to 8.5 litres of milk.
+Samples of milk are taken post-pasteurisation from every batch and the milk and sent to the laboratory for testing.
+This milk is then held in a ‘quarantine’ status until results are verified and cleared.
+This usually takes forty-eight hours.
+A tracking and tracing system of all milk inventory, allows the pasteurised donor milk to be tracked from donor to recipient.

 The below video outlines the process.